About the Executive Director

 Tanisha M. Jackson, Ph.D.

-Dr. Tanisha M. Jackson is an Assistant Professor in the Department of African American Studies (AAS) at Syracuse University (SU) where she teaches classes in African Diaspora Art and Film.
-She is also the Executive Director of the Community Folk Art Center.
+Dr. Tanisha M. Jackson is an Assistant Professor in the Department of African American Studies (AAS) at Syracuse University, where she teaches courses in African Diaspora art, visual culture, and film.
+She also serves as Executive Director of the Community Folk Art Center (CFAC), a university-affiliated arts organization dedicated to community-engaged scholarship, exhibitions, and arts education.

-Jackson earned a Ph.D. in Art Education, an M.A. in African American Studies, and a B.A. in English all at The Ohio State University.
-She also earned her Executive Master of Business Administration from The University of Toledo.
+Jackson earned her Ph.D. in Art Education, M.A. in African American Studies, and B.A. in English from The Ohio State University.
+She also holds an Executive Master of Business Administration from The University of Toledo.